pnanez/HyEQ_Toolbox/README.md

 # Help Using the Toolbox

 To access the HyEQ Toolbox documentation, open MATLAB Help (F1) and navigate to Supplemental Software>Hybrid Equations Toolbox.
+The documentation is also available online at [hyeq.github.io](https://hyeq.github.io/).

 To ask for help, report a problem, or request a feature, please [submit an issue](https://github.com/pnanez/HyEQ_Toolbox/issues/new/choose) on [GitHub](https://github.com/pnanez/HyEQ_Toolbox).